 The exponential growth of telecommunication/ICT terminals, the associated high turnover of terminals and advances in technology make it imperative to put forward actions in the immediate future to prevent the environmental catastrophe that would result in developing countries if we fail to produce an adequate regulatory framework and work towards policies that address this problem.

+ICTs and biodiversity

+The United Nations COP 15 on Biodiversity, organised by the UN Convention on Biological Diversity, defined in 2022 a roadmap for beyond 2030 relatively to biodiversity.
+This COP gave birth to an engaging global agreement focused on several global goals by 2050 and built around 23 targets by 2030: this is the adoption of the Kunming-Montreal Global Biodiversity Framework by 196 nations.
+This agreement includes protection of 30% of the land and 30% of the seas by 2030 and the deployment of nature-based solutions to fight climate change.

+During COP 15, the following foundational objective has been set: To halt and reverse biodiversity loss by 2030.
+This objective implies the need to be able to assess impact on biodiversity of human activities, including the impact from organizations.

+Unlike many other products and services, Information and Communication Technology (ICT) distinguishes itself by its double-edged nature.
+Though the ICT sector is not one of the main sectors impacting biodiversity, it does have an impact through e.g. raw material extraction, increased production, contaminating disposal of end-of-life ICT equipment, land occupation and indirectly through greenhouse gas emissions generated.

+However, at the same time, ICTs and digital technologies such as IoT, artificial intelligence, drones and satellite imagery can help monitor biodiversity and facilitate its protection and restoration through remote sensor networks, data gathering and management to promote the conservation of biodiversity.

+Human exposure to electromagnetic fields

 With the advent of the wireless technologies, human exposure to electromagnetic fields (EMF) raised public concerns.
 The importance of developing strategies and guidance concerning human exposure to EMF has been well discussed.
 Over the study cycle from 2018 to 2021, under study Question 7/2 Study Group 2 of the ITU Telecommunication Development Sector (ITU-D) has studied science-based policies, guidelines, national experiences and assessments of human exposure to radio-frequency EMF (RF-EMF).
 New versions of EMF standards have also been published during the study cycles: in March 2020, the International Commission on Non-Ionizing Radiation Protection (ICNIRP) published an update to the ICNIRP (1998) Guidelines.
 The Institute of Electrical and Electronics Engineers (IEEE) also published the updated C95.1-2019 in October 2019.
 The ICNIRP and IEEE limits are largely harmonized, and the power density limits for whole-body exposure to continuous fields are identical above 30 MHz.

 Due to the characteristics of multiple-input multiple-output (MIMO), beamforming and millimetre-wave technologies used in the new communication systems, some pioneer studies have been conducted to evaluate RF-EMF levels.
 Risk communication, including the benefit of new wireless technologies for people, in particular during the pandemic, is an important method to reduce unnecessary public concerns about RF-EMF exposure.
 WHO and ITU constantly help the exchange of knowledge between countries and regions on the current state of the science.